-One example of the affect in a set of pieces are the preludes and fugues from J. S. Bach’s Well-Tempered Clavier, in which each new key and tonality adopts a different character and approach.
+One example of the affect in a set of pieces is the preludes and fugues from J. S. Bach’s Well-Tempered Clavier, in which each new key and tonality adopts a different character and approach.
 While Bach’s set of Preludes and Fugues was actually a commemoration of a new tuning system, the different keys suggest different characters and even emotional states for each individual work.

 As composers started evolving the ideas of form and style, they started conveying multiple emotions through aspects of color, voicing, and dynamics.
-This also became possible with the invention of the fortepiano and then the modern day piano, allowing performers to differentiate between loud and soft notes.
+This also became possible with the invention of the fortepiano and then the modern-day piano, allowing performers to differentiate between loud and soft notes.

 Towards the Romantic period, there was a common goal towards creating deep emotions and emphasizing self-expression.
 One well-known Romantic composer is Frédéric Chopin, whose work is highly regarded as deeply emotional and filled with grief.
 Chopin creates this grief and tension in his music through his haunting melodies, unstable chromaticism, and singular harmonic progressions.

 Scientifically, the emotions we feel when we listen to music can be measured as physiological changes (e.g. heart rate, blood pressure, respiratory rate) by equipment in a laboratory.
-However, the people of the Baroque era did not have modern day technology, and so they had different ideas on how humans process music.
+However, the people of the Baroque era did not have modern-day technology, and so they had different ideas on how humans process music.

 For example, sad music can help someone who is grieving to release their deep feelings.
 However, humans often feel more than one emotion at a time, and so the iso-principle becomes a multi-faceted tool that requires a board-certified and skilled music therapist to wield.

 Aside from the use of music in the clinical setting, the effect that music has on our emotions is difficult to ignore.
-Music isn’t just for treating the physical being; it also serves as enjoyment, as community building, as a mode of self-expression, as cultural identity, and as so much more.
+Music isn’t just for treating the physical being; it also serves as enjoyment, like community building, as a mode of self-expression, as cultural identity, and as so much more.